NekoHyul/Data-Science-and-AI-Group-4/README.md

 # Conclusion
-In summarizing the Capstone Project, the group of students set out to construct predictive models that could provide valuable insights into the complex dynamics of global food production.
-Employing various techniques, including linear regression, logistic regression, and deep learning, their exploration commenced with the acquisition of a comprehensive dataset from Kaggle, offering detailed information on global food production dynamics.
+A developed model with the ability to classify different levels of production in the agricultural sector has been successfully created.
+The intricate dynamics of global food production have been systematically captured through the strategic implementation of a range of techniques, including linear regression and logistic regression.
+Their exploration commenced with the acquisition of a comprehensive dataset from Kaggle, offering detailed information on global food production dynamics.

 In the initial phases, the students meticulously analyzed and organized the dataset.
 Utilizing tools such as NumPy, Pandas, and visualization libraries, they prepared the data by addressing missing values and focused on understanding the production rates of Maize, Rice, and Livestock in the Philippines.